Taoshix/SketchBot/README.md

 - `/calc <expression>` - Calculate math problems.
 - `/invert <image>` - Invert the colors of an image.

+### Things to Note
+Due to the lack of message content intent, some commands must be invoked using a mention prefix like `@SketchBot anime bocchi the rock`

+##  **Don't delay, invite today!**
 Make your server even more sketchy with Sketch Bot!

-**Don't delay, invite today!**